Panther tank: Design

+On 27 February 1944, it was redesignated simply PzKpfw Panther, as Hitler ordered that the Roman numeral "V" be deleted from its designation.
+In contemporary English-language literature it is sometimes referred to as the "Mark V".

 Production

-A mild steel prototype of the MAN design was produced by September 1942 and, after testing at Kummersdorf, was officially accepted.
+A mild-steel prototype of the MAN design was produced by September 1942 and, after testing at Kummersdorf, was officially accepted.
 It was put into immediate production.
 The start of production was delayed, mainly because of a shortage of specialized machine tools needed for the machining of the hull.
 Finished tanks were produced in December and suffered from reliability problems as a result.
-The demand for this tank was so high that the manufacturing was soon expanded beyond MAN to include Daimler-Benz (Berlin-Marienfelde, former DMG plant), Maschinenfabrik Niedersachsen Hanover (MNH, a subsidiary of Eisenwerk Wülfel/Hanomag) and the Tiger I's original designer, Henschel & Sohn in Kassel.
+The demand for this tank was so high that the manufacturing was soon expanded beyond MAN to include Daimler-Benz (Berlin-Marienfelde, former DMG plant), Maschinenfabrik Niedersachsen Hanover (MNH, a subsidiary of Eisenwerk Wülfel) and the Tiger I's original designer, Henschel & Sohn in Kassel.

 The initial production target was 250 tanks per month at the MAN plant at Nuremberg.
 This was increased to 600 per month in January 1943.
 Despite determined efforts, this figure was never reached due to disruption by Allied bombing, and manufacturing and resource bottlenecks.
 Production in 1943 averaged 148 per month.
 In 1944, it averaged 315 a month (3,777 having been built that year), peaking with 380 in July and ending around the end of March 1945, with at least 6,000 built in total.
-Front-line combat strength peaked on 1 September 1944 at 2,304 tanks, but that same month a record number of 692 tanks were reported lost.
+Frontline combat strength peaked on 1 September 1944 at 2,304 tanks, but that same month a record number of 692 tanks were reported lost.